Doctor of Philosophy in Organizational Leadership

 Online Ph.D.
 Degree Overview

-The Ph.D. in Organizational Leadership is a research-based terminal degree that ignites the passions and ethical leadership abilities of strategic mid-career professionals and entrepreneurs through its multidisciplinary theoretical approach, enabling graduates to teach, research, and prepare leadership development programs.
-Our Academy of Strategic and Entrepreneurial Leadership (ASEL) accredited Ph.D. program offers a values-oriented educational perspective based on a Biblical foundation and Christian worldview, a substantive distinction for our doctoral program.
+The online Ph.D. in Organizational Leadership is a research-based terminal degree that ignites the passions and ethical leadership abilities of strategic mid-career professionals and entrepreneurs through its multidisciplinary theoretical approach, enabling graduates to teach, research, and prepare entrepreneurial leadership development programs.
+Regent University's Academy of Strategic and Entrepreneurial Leadership (ASEL) accredited online leadership Ph.D. program offers a values-oriented educational perspective based on a biblical foundation and Christian worldview, a substantive distinction for our doctoral program.

 Ph.D. in Organizational Leadership Degree Highlights

 Length: 60 credits.
 May be completed in as little as four years.
-Students may begin the program in the fall, spring, or summer semesters.
+Students may begin the program in the fall or summer semester.

 The Doctor of Philosophy in Organizational Leadership degree will prepare you for positions as a college or university professor, consultant, or leadership development department head.

-- Conduct research that advances theories of leadership and organizational studies.
+- Conduct research that advances theories of entrepreneurial leadership and organizational studies.